ashioyajotham/Daily-ML/Django Model Deployment/demo/readme.md

 * This is a simple project that deploys an iris flower classification app.

 ## Architecture Explanation
-- A typical Django project has the following structure
+- A typical Django project has the following structure:
 ```
 project_name
 ├── project_name